‘Empowering people on their recovery journey’

 Both Co-chairs of the National Steering Group, John Meehan, HSE Assistant National Director for Mental Health Operations Planning, and Dr Amir Niazi, HSE National Clinical Lead for Mental Health, added: “We would like to thank each member of the National Crisis Resolution Services Steering Group, who demonstrated ongoing dedication and commitment to this project and who worked hard to enrich the final document with their own perspective and experience.
 We would also like to thank the project team for their excellent work in driving this work forward and for leading on the design and development of this model of care.”

-Overall, this new Model of Care for Crisis Resolution Services aims to provide more accessible and personalised support to individuals with mental health difficulties, empowering them on their recovery journey and offering an alternative to hospital admission when appropriate.
+Overall, this new Model of Care for Crisis Resolution Services (PDF) aims to provide more accessible and personalised support to individuals with mental health difficulties, empowering them on their recovery journey and offering an alternative to hospital admission when appropriate.

 It will be piloted across five pilot learning sites in the next 2 years in;